-Despite recent floods, Australia is still the worlds driest continent.
-Only 5 years ago Sydney, Melbourne and Brisbane were on the verge of running out of potable water.
-Not only in Australia but across the world the water supply is being strained by climate change and the growing food, energy and sanitary needs of a fast-growing population.
+Despite recent floods, Australia is still the world’s driest continent.
+Only five years ago, Sydney, Melbourne and Brisbane were on the verge of running out of potable water.
+Not only in Australia but across the world, the water supply is being strained by climate change and the growing food, energy and sanitary needs of a fast-growing population.
 The United Nations has completed a study that calls for a radical rethink of national policies to manage potable fresh drinking water.

 The United Nations report released by UNESCO Director-General Irina Bokova points out the following on the management of the worlds drinking water:

 - Accurate information remains disparate, and management is fragmented